 One of these concepts is the “SEMIZENTRAL” approach, which is a “semi-centralized supply and treatment system for fast-growing urban areas” with a focus on re-use that is “fit-for-purpose”.

-The SEMIZENTRAL approach is a joint project of Germany and China that aims to tackle the challenges of water supply and disposal for fast-growing megacities because of limited water resources.
+The SEMIZENTRAL approach is a joint project between Germany and China that aims to address the challenges of water supply and disposal in fast-growing megacities due to limited water resources.

-It combines water supply, wastewater treatment, and waste treatment into one holistic, integrated approach, contrasting with conventional systems that strictly separate each function.
+It combines water supply, wastewater treatment, and waste treatment into a single, holistic, and integrated approach, contrasting with conventional systems that strictly separate each function.

-Integrating the functions of water supply and wastewater treatment will reduce water demands by 30-40 percent and energy conservation, which will reduce greenhouse gas emissions.
-Also, biogas can be harvested from wastewater treatment facilities, which could supply low-carbon fuels.
+Integrating the functions of water supply and wastewater treatment will reduce water demands by 30-40 per cent and energy consumption, thereby reducing greenhouse gas emissions.
+Additionally, biogas can be harvested from wastewater treatment facilities, providing a source of low-carbon fuels.

-The industries or production plants included in the study are grouped according to their main waste components, such as carbon, nitrogen, phosphorus, and other wastes, which will determine their type of treatment.
+The industries or production plants included in the study are grouped according to their primary waste components, such as carbon, nitrogen, phosphorus, and other waste streams, which determine their type of treatment.

-Water from these factories would be used “fit-for-purpose” for things like toilet flushing, street cleaning, irrigation of city parks, and roadside vegetation.
+Water from these factories would be used “fit-for-purpose” for purposes such as toilet flushing, street cleaning, irrigation of city parks, and roadside vegetation.

 This approach would benefit countries with rapid urban and industrial growth, like China, where there is a high level of water stress and water scarcity due to the uneven distribution of natural water resources and intense pollution.

 Another advantage of this approach is that it will allow grey infrastructure’s wastewater treatment and green infrastructures to complement each other.
-Treated wastewater will be used to water vegetation and plants around urban areas, while these green infrastructures will provide benefits like natural cooling, canopy, absorption of runoff or excess water in case of flooding, and ecosystems.
+Treated wastewater will be used to water vegetation and plants around urban areas, while these green infrastructures will provide benefits such as natural cooling, a canopy, and the absorption of runoff or excess water in case of flooding, as well as support ecosystems.

-The study also points out that the energy used in treating water for reuse is more efficient than the production of raw water from natural resources, making treated wastewater a very attractive water source.
+The study also highlights that the energy required for treating water for reuse is more efficient than the energy needed to produce raw water from natural resources, making treated wastewater a highly attractive water source.

-However, this does not include industries with already existing wastewater treatments for re-use application in plants or in existing urban structures as these would incur additional costs for extra pipelines but only for “greenfield developments” or land that has not been used before for various different types of projects.
+However, this does not include industries with existing wastewater treatments for reuse applications in plants or in existing urban structures, as these would incur additional costs for extra pipelines, but only for “greenfield developments” or land that has not been used before for various types of projects.

 This is one climate adaptation strategy that countries with cities experiencing rapid urbanisation should consider undertaking.
-Of course, it is still wise to integrate this and other climate adaptation strategies into the overall infrastructure management plans of the town or city.
+Of course, it is still wise to integrate this and other climate adaptation strategies into the town or city’s overall infrastructure management plans.

 Access the entire study by clicking on the link below: